teacup123123/coding_blog/_posts/2019-05-25-GCJ2019R2Q1-New-Elements.md

     node = set(node)
 ```

 This solved the TLE problem.
 We first just generate a list of maximum size 90000, then we convert it into a set in one go.
-The size of the hashtable will thus be decided and hashing/resizing is done only once.
+The size of the hashtable will thus be decided at the end and hashing/resizing is done only once.